-PSYCHOLOGY 100: Psychology (4 credit units)
+PSYCHOLOGY 100: Psychology

 This course provides a general survey of psychology including development of the individual, learning, thinking, motivation, emotion and perception.

 SOCIOLOGY 100: Sociology (4 credit units)

 This course is a survey of the theories, philosophies, and problems of sociology, analyzing human relationships through a study of concepts, institutions, cultural origins, and social interaction and change.